abhinath84/gtm-utils/docs/getting started.md

 6. Wait a few seconds for the command to complete.
 7. If you don't see any errors, you are ready to use _gtm-utils_!
 Open another cygwin window and type `gtm-utils` or `gtm-utls --version`, or see below sections for usage instructions.

-## uninstall _gtm-utils_ application

-Follow below steps to uninstall `gtm-utils` from your computer:

-1. Open a **_cygwin_** window in _Administrative_ mode (Run as administrator).
-2. Navigate to a directory where you want to store `uninstall.sh` script file.
-3. Run the following command:

-   > wget -O uninstall.sh https://github.com/abhinath84/gtm-utils/releases/download/V1.0.0/uninstall.sh

-   It will download `uninstall.sh` in current directory.

-4. Run the following command to uninstall _gtm-utils_ application.

-   > sh ./uninstall.sh

-5. Wait a few seconds for the command to complete.
-6. If you don't see any errors, _gtm-utils_ application is uninstalled successfully!

 ## update _gtm-utils_ application

 Follow below steps to uninstall `gtm-utils` from your computer: